scottbarnesg/WeatherByLocation/README.md

     ** Pulls weather data.
 Always in use.

     *** Used to geolocate the server.
 Only used if no location is explicitly specified in the config file.

+## Supported Versions

+- Java 11 or greater.
+- Spigot/Paper 1.13 or greater.